Smart Support··18 min read

 Fast support response correlates directly with customer lifetime value:

-- Churn rates drop meaningfully among customers who experience fast support
+• Churn rates drop meaningfully among customers who experience fast, accurate support

 The Competitive Moat

-Perhaps most importantly, exceptional support speed creates a sustainable competitive advantage.
-Customers remember how you made them feel during their moment of need.
+Exceptional support speed creates a durable advantage.
+Customers remember how you treated them during their moment of need — and they tell others.

 Implementation Framework: Building Your Speed Stack